tmbasic-lang/tmbasic/README.md

 Pay close attention: executables built by TMBASIC are subject to the licenses above.
 You must obey these licenses if you distribute your compiled executables.
 These are permissive open source licenses that do not require you to release your BASIC source code.
 TMBASIC includes a `LICENSE.txt` file that combines these licenses for your convenience.
 Include this license file along with your executable when you distribute your TMBASIC apps.

 Read the [External Libraries](https://github.com/electroly/tmbasic/blob/master/ext/README.md) document for a list of third party components used in TMBASIC itself.

+The Windows, macOS, and Linux logo icons used on the TMBASIC website were created by [Erik Ragnar Eliasson](https://www.iconfinder.com/Erik_Rgnr).